-As part of the National Strategy, Australian, state and territory governments are working together to develop a public health framework to prevent and respond to children with harmful sexual behaviours.
-This includes developing national standards, setting up a national clinical framework, increasing workforce capability, and supporting the community to better understand and respond to appropriate and harmful sexual behaviours in children and young people.
+As part of the National Strategy, Australian state and territory governments are working together to develop a public health framework to prevent and respond to children and young people who have displayed harmful sexual behaviours.
+This includes developing national principles and standards, setting up a national clinical and therapeutic framework, increasing workforce capability, and supporting the community to better understand and respond to developmentally appropriate and harmful sexual behaviours displayed by children and young people.

-The National Clinical Reference Group provides expert advice on the design, implementation and evaluation of measures related to children with harmful sexual behaviours under the National Strategy.
+The National Clinical Reference Group provides expert advice on the design, implementation and evaluation of measures related to children and young people who have displayed harmful sexual behaviours under the National Strategy.
 The work of the National Clinical Reference Group reflects the geographic, social and cultural diversity of Australia.

 The Reference Group is co-chaired by Dr Joe Tucci, Chair of the Board of the National Centre for Action on Child Sexual Abuse, and Amanda Paton, Deputy Director Practice at the Australian Centre for Child Protection, University of South Australia.

-Members of the National Clinical Reference Group bring a wealth of expertise in children with harmful sexual behaviours across service settings and professional groups.
+Members of the National Clinical Reference Group bring a wealth of expertise in children and young people who have displayed harmful sexual behaviours across service settings and professional groups.

-Members include health professionals and clinicians from across Australia with direct experience supporting and treating children with harmful sexual behaviours and their families.
-Members also include leading researchers with academic expertise in children with harmful sexual behaviours, child sexual abuse, childhood development and childhood sexuality.
+Members include health professionals and clinicians from across Australia with direct experience supporting and treating children and young people who have displayed harmful sexual behaviours and their families.
+Members also include leading researchers with academic expertise in children and young people who have displayed harmful sexual behaviours, child sexual abuse, childhood development and childhood sexuality.

 Child Safe Sectors Leadership Group